 A Visit to Cilpajodi, Odisha

 Cilpajodi is located in a very remote area of Odisha, the poorest state in India.
-It is part of a tribal, agrarian community where almost everyone works in the fields, and four out of five families live on less than $1 a day.
-Living conditions are very primitive with a lack of basic knowledge in hygiene, healthy habits and medical care.
-Education is not considered important, and many of the children don’t attend school, which is offered through 8th grade.
+It is part of a tribal, agrarian community, where almost everyone works in the fields, and four out of five families live on less than $1 a day.
+Living conditions are very primitive with a lack of basic knowledge of hygiene, healthy habits and medical care.
+Education is not considered important, and many of the children don’t attend school, although it is offered through 8th grade.
 Consequently, most people are illiterate.
 We began our ministry in Cilpajodi in 2012, recognizing the extreme needs of the community and specifically the children in that community.
 As we strive to bring the people in this community into a more modern age by emphasizing the importance of education and literacy, as well as teaching them healthier ways of living, it is important that we also maintain and honor the rich culture and heritage of the people in this area

 Hold the Hand of a Child in Need